jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")

 **Video Quality:** One board I built up looks pretty good, maybe slightly less good than the BOSCAM transmitter I have but great.
 However, I have recently built up the two other units I planned on and observed quite bad interference coming from the 3.3V regulator.
 I have added 1uf SMT capacitors on the Pololu output pins and the TX5823 power input pins to help, however this did not completely resolve the issue.
 I suspect this may be due to the power line running underneath the module so if anyone would like to test this by cutting the power trace and green-wiring it that would be great.

+UPDATE: I have confirmed this is due to power supply noise from the 3.3V regulator.
+Fix is not clear at this point, but I am inclined to replace the 3.3V Pololu module with a 5V module (or modify to output ~3.7V and add a >400mA LDO to 3.3V.
+Also possible would be to power the VTX from a separate battery.
+I apologize to anyone who has already ordered boards.

 ### Files In Repository:

 - 5G8_fpv_tx.sch		Eagle PCB schematic for transmitter board
 - 5G8_fpv_tx.brd		Eagle PCB layout for transmitter board
 - ZMR250_FPV_TX.zip		Compressed archive of gerber files for board
+- FPV_TX_BOM.xlsx		Bill of materials to populate boards
 - attiny/			ATTiny related files and firmware for board

 ### Bill of Materials: